 Before you become a teacher in the US, there is a certification and licensing process.
 Here are the most commonly issued certificates to become a teacher:

-Check out the US Department of Education website for state-by-state certification requirements.
+US Department of Education website for state-by-state certification requirements.
+Volunteer Work

 Volunteer work is a great way to show those ever-important soft skills teachers need, such as compassion, empathy, and consideration.